Reverse auction highlights challenges of bringing broadband to rural areas

 Though not involved with the reverse auction process, Panhandle telecommunications companies are aware of the challenges faced working in rural environments.

-“There’s all kinds of challenges, the main thing being that providing to rural areas takes more construction and the low population density often makes it not sustainable,” Matt Larsen, CEO of the Gering-based Vistabeam Communications, told the Star-Herald.
+“There’s all kinds of challenges, the main thing being that providing to rural areas takes more construction and the low population density often makes it not sustainable,” Matt Larsen, CEO of the Gering-based Vistabeam Communications, told the Gering Courier.

 Larsen’s company uses wireless towers instead of fiber cables for the most part, but he said that comes with its own set of challenges.
 Such towers require clear lines of sight and, due to their location, often serve just a handful of households apiece.